Imtiaz779/github-test/readme.md

-readme file created for demo on branch
+readme file created for demo for practice